 The Memory Disorders Rotation exposes the intern to patients for whom memory impairment is a major complaint or feature of their cognitive impairment profile.
 The etiology of the deficits seen can vary widely and includes patients with primary progressive dementias, vascular dementia, or amnestic syndromes (e.g., alcohol-related illness, traumatic head injury, brain tumor resection).
 On the Memory Disorders rotation, the intern learns to administer a brief, focused neuropsychological evaluation, with an emphasis on differential diagnosis and treatment recommendations.
 The intern will learn to gather relevant information in a timely manner, yet remain sensitive to individual patient concerns and needs.
 The intern learns to integrate multiple sources of information including physician, laboratory, neuroimaging, and genetics reports into case conceptualizations.
 The intern will also learn the basics of clinical neuroimaging techniques utilized in dementia and will be able to identify structural brain abnormalities associated with aging.
 They will also develop a working understanding of psychiatric and psychopharmacologic aspects of dementia.
 Finally, the intern will also develop supervision skills.
-This rotation is required for interns on the Adult Neuropsychology track.
+This rotation is required for interns on the Adult Neuropsychology track and prior to the pandemic was offered at UCM's South Shore Senior Center at 7101 S. Exchange Avenue, a few miles from the main campus.